paultyng/terraform-provider-avi/README.md

 }
 ```
 Follow these steps
-1. Hit the url to get the UUID of the object `https://(controller)/api/backupconfiguration"`
+1. Obtain the UUID of the object via the Controller CLI (`show backupconfiguration`) or by logging in to the Controller UI and browsing to `https://<controller>/api/backupconfiguration`
-2. Once you get the UUID of the object, you have to import it using `terraform import avi_backupconfiguration.abc <uuid>` to get the `terraform.tfstate` file for the resource.
+2. After obtaining the UUID, import the existing resource into the Terraform state file using `terraform import avi_backupconfiguration.abc <uuid>`
-3. Once done with the above, hit `terraform apply`
+3. Apply the desired changes to the resource by executing `terraform apply`.